 Annual Safety Inspections

-- The Bus Safety Act 2010 (Vic) requires that accredited and registered bus operators must ensure that each bus used to provide a bus service undergoes a safety inspection annually.
+- Accredited and registered bus operators must ensure that each bus used to provide a bus service undergoes a safety inspection annually.

 - TSV reminds operators that any bus currently being used to provide a bus service must have an Annual Safety Inspection which has been undertaken within the previous 12 months.